greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/field-update-tickers_1_1.md

 ---

-title: "Field Update Tickers"
+title: Field Update Tickers
-description: "The Field Update Tickers are a weekly summary of all relevant updates to the Field."
+description: The Field Update Tickers are a weekly summary of all relevant updates to the Field.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/field-update-tickers_1_1/
+linkTitle: Field Update Tickers
+type: docs
 ---

 ## Overview